 At closure, the tailings storage facility (TSF) and waste rock storage area (WRSA) will be capped with a low permeability cover to reduce infiltration.
 This will also have the effect of maximizing the runoff from these areas.
+The TSF will also be lined at the base with a synthetic liner to minimize seepage into the groundwater.
 All runoff and seepage from the TSF and WRSA, as well as from the rest of the operations area, will be directed towards the open pit.
+Seepage from the base of the TSF is expected to be relatively small.
 Once the open pit has been filled (this will start during the closure period and should be completed several years after closure activities cease), excess water from the pit will be passively released to Blackwater Creek.
 All runoff from the former mine site area will be directed towards the open pit, such that no runoff will be directed towards Little Creek and Hoffstrom's Bay.
 There will be no water taking from Thunder Lake Tributaries 2 and 3 during the post-closure phase.
 The post-closure watershed map and expected associated land uses are provided in Figure 4-3.
 Post-closure sub-watershed areas are provided in Table 4-14.